RuiApostolo/propc/README.md

 Tools:
 - Calculates Rg from average distance of all atoms.
 - Calculates Ree.
+- Calculates p(q) from the positions of atoms for one or more molecules.
-- Calculates p(q) from the positions of atoms.
+- Calculates individual p(q) from the positions of atoms for individual molecules in multi-molecule systems.
 - Rebuilds polymer, removing solvent and PBC.

 ## Compile